Rhode Island uses a state-run health insurance marketplace named HealthSourceRI for the sale of certified individual/family dental plans.

 You can see details here for the Rhode Island benchmark plan, which does include coverage for both basic and major dental services for children.

-Two insurers offer stand-alone dental plans through the Rhode Island exchange
+Which insurers offer dental coverage through the Rhode Island marketplace?

 - Blue Cross Dental